psycopg/psycopg/docs/basic/pgtypes.rst

-Psycopg can adapt PostgreSQL composite types (either created with the |CREATE TYPE|_ command or implicitly defined after a table row type) to and from Python tuples, `~collections.namedtuple`, or any other suitable object configured.
+Psycopg can adapt PostgreSQL composite types (either created with the |CREATE TYPE|_ command or implicitly defined after a table row type) to and from Python tuples, `~collections.namedtuple`, or any suitably configured object.

 .. |CREATE TYPE| replace:: :sql:`CREATE TYPE`
 .. _CREATE TYPE: https://www.postgresql.org/docs/current/static/sql-createtype.html